The Most Sexist Moments in Comics

 From the inception of the funny pages until today, sexism in comics has been rampant.
-While things are better for female characters than they've ever been, that makes the comic book sexism that's still happening even more egregious.
-Even though the female superheroes that grace the pages of our favorite books are just as powerful and nuanced as their male counterparts, they're still hyper-sexualized in a way that Batman, Robin, and other male heroes never will be (unless we're talking about slash fiction, and if that's the case then all bets are off).
-Prepare to have your feathers ruffled, these are the most sexist moments in comics.
+Portrayals are better for female characters than they've ever been, making the comic book stereotyping that's still happening even more egregious.
+Even though the female superheroes that grace the pages of our favorite books are just as powerful and nuanced as their male counterparts, they're still hyper-sexualized in a way that Batman, Robin, and other male heroes never will be (unless we're talking about slash fiction, and if that's the case, then all bets are off).
+Prepare to have your feathers ruffled.

 In Wonder Woman #17, new god Orion smacked the Amazon Queen on the hinder because he thinks she's cute or something.
 Being a strong, proud woman who defends the honor of all people, Wonder Woman goes off on Orion about how degrading it is to be spanked by anyone, especially a male co-worker does nothing.

 Wonder Woman Is A Weakling

 According to Superman, if a man can't do something, there's no way in heck that a female (even if she is a super-powered Amazonian) can do it.
 Even if this comic exists in the context of a time when women weren't perceived as equals to men, it implicitly asks the question:

 "Why even have a female superhero is she's just another damsel primed for distress?"

 Just so it's clear what's happening: in Superman's Girlfriend, Lois Lane #14, Lois Lane accidentally ended up in the Fortress of Solitude so Superman is using telepathy to make one of his narcissistic identical super-bots to give the woman a spanking.